The HFactory framework predefines a few per-application settings and also allows an application to define its own, specific settings.

 Hotspot/lib/) but to keep things nice and tidy, they can also be put in separate directories, say

 Hotspot/mylibs, provided these directories are specified in the configuration file as follows:

 Note that regardless of the value of this setting, the app’s lib/ directory is always on the app’s class path.

 The start timeout setting is optional; it defaults to 15 seconds.
 If the application’s start takes longer than its value, the start is considered to be a failure.

-The default timeout may seem high, but the checks performed by HServer prior to launching an application may take a long time: these checks include the verification that the application’s HBase tables are properly set up, and the connection to HBase can be long.
+The default timeout may seem high, but the checks performed by HServer prior to launching an application may take a long time: these checks include the verification that the application’s HBase tables are properly setup, and the connection to HBase can be very long.